ArnaudBuchholz/reserve/doc/testing ui5/Probing tests.md

 ![7658449002_0646d75738_c.jpg](7658449002_0646d75738_c.jpg)
 *Image from https://www.flickr.com/photos/emsl/7658449002/*

 In this second article, we **fetch the list of test pages** by triggering a specific URL that references all the tests to execute.
-This will require the use of **script substitution** as well as offering an **endpoint** to receive the collected tests.
+This requires the use of **script substitution** as well as offering an **endpoint** to receive the collected tests.

 ## Declaring the tests